srimathy-kumar/Intern_project2/README.md

 ## 🔧 Running the tests <a name = "tests"></a>
 Explain how to run the automated tests for this system.

+run "java application" for SpringBoot to start the project

+"npm run dev" for nextJs in front-end

 ### Break down into end to end tests
 Explain what these tests test and why